 Location: Taichung, Taiwan

-Project leader: Maciej Jakub Zawadzki
+Project leader/Partner in charge: Maciej Jakub Zawadzki

 Collaboration: Buro Happold

 Team: Michał Polak, Łukasz Wenclewski, Zuzanna Góra, Magdalena Mularzuk, Bartosz Świniarski, Bogusz Ostalski